Eligibility Criteria

 Shortlisted applicants will be contacted by e-mail in mid-December and asked to:

-- Sign an AHS Return of Service agreement.
+- Sign an HSS Return of Service agreement.

 To avoid missing important updates, ensure your email settings allow messages from